Gastric Bypass in Mexico

 Mexico Bariatric Services has partnered with some of the best bariatric surgeons in Mexico who have a near 100% successful surgery rate.

 Tijuana and Mexicali are on the California-Baja California Border.
-Tijuana is easily accessible by San Diego and Mexicali by Calexico.
-Both the cities have International Airports if you’d rather fly down to Mexico directly.
+While Nuevo Laredo shares its border with Laredo-Texas.
+Tijuana is easily accessible by San Diego, Mexicali by Calexico, and Nuevo Laredo by Laredo.
+All three cities have International Airports if you’d rather fly down to Mexico directly.

 Our partner bariatric surgeon Dr. Marco Antonio Sarinana Guridi performs Gastric Sleeve, Mini Gastric Bypass and Gastric Band and Gastric Bypass in Mexicali.